'Non mortem timemus, sed cogitationem'.-

-He was also a claviger of the castle, a footman, and perhaps in England he would be construed, by his raffish air.
+He was also a claviger of the castle, a footman, and in England he would be surely misconstrued, by his raffish air.

 I was told by the servant that they were closed, due to the constant activity of the fluttering doves at night who sought to enter, through the finew of the chamber.

 Even the smallest mote of dust was seen trickling from the outside.
 All of these trifling nuances I had thought uncommon; but the important task that had brought me to the castle was very urgent.